 In order to make understanding of fractions and equal partitioning more concrete, it is recommended that manipulative activities, such as folding and cutting, be introduced.
 These activities allow for a tactile examination of the quantity represented by a fraction.
 Indeed, splitting strips of paper to represent halves, thirds, fourths, and fifths of strips is an important exercise for students.
 Later, these strips can be used as models in other learning situations.
 These seemingly simple activities have amazing potential!
 Fractional strips are useful when counting in unit fractions.

 To count by a fractional amount is to count by a unit fraction.
 For example, when counting by the unit fraction one third, the sequence is: 1 one third, 2 one thirds, 3 one thirds, and so on.
-Activities that require counting by unit fractions can reinforce that the numerator is actually counting parts.
+Activities that require counting by unit fractions can reinforce that the numerator is a count and the denominator is the fractional unit.
 A fractional count equivalent to the unit fraction makes one whole.
-For example, when a whole is divided into two equal parts, each part is called one half; when it is divided into three equal parts, each part is called one third; when it is divided into four equal parts, each part is called one fourth.
-When there are four or more equal parts, the suffix th is added to the number of parts to obtain fourths, fifths, twentieths, etc. A student who has mastered the concept of counting by a unit fraction does not need to recreate the image of the "pie" to understand, for example, that six sixths (\frac{6}{6}\) form a whole.
+For example, when a whole is divided into two equal parts, each part is called one half and two halves make a whole.
+Similarly, when a whole is divided into three equal parts, each part is called one third and when it is divided into four equal parts, each part is called one fourth.
+When there are four or more equal parts, the suffix "th" is added to the number of parts to obtain fourths, fifths, twentieths, etc. A student who has mastered the concept of counting by a unit fraction does not need to recreate the image of the "pie" to understand, for example, that six sixths \(\frac{6}{6}\) form a whole.
 Thus, in order to identify the fraction shown below, his reasoning might be, "I count the parts (1, 2, 3, 4, 5, and 6) and conclude that they are sixths.
 Since five (5) parts are shaded, I can state that 5 one sixths or five sixths (\(\frac{5}{6}\)) of the shape are shaded."

 This process also leads them to recognize that a fraction can be the sum of unit fractions.